Israeli minister seeks ‘non-aggression’ pacts with Gulf Arab nations

 tap to bring up your browser menu and select 'Add to homescreen' to pin the The News web appGot it!

-OCCUPIED AL-QUDS: Israeli Foreign Minister Israel Katz said on Sunday he was seeking "non-aggression" agreements with Gulf Arab nations that do not formally recognise the country as a prelude to possible future peace deals.
+JERUSALEM: Israeli Foreign Minister Israel Katz said Sunday he was seeking "non-aggression" agreements with Gulf Arab nations that do not formally recognise the country as a prelude to possible future peace deals.

 Details of the proposal were not made public, but it was the latest sign of Israel's push to improve ties with Gulf Arab nations with whom it has no formal diplomatic relations.